lilagents-team/firehouse-laywer-b/content/newsletters/August2022FINAL.md

 title: "Legal Updates for Public Agencies: Public Procurement, Mask Mandates, and Fire Service Consulting"
 date: 2022-08-01
 description: "The newsletter covers updates on public procurement laws, including exceptions for piggybacking purchases under RCW 39.34.030(5)(b), the legal upheld of mask mandates in Washington State, and the transition of legal responsibilities between firehouse lawyers."
+summary: "The newsletter covers updates on public procurement laws, including exceptions for piggybacking purchases under RCW 39.34.030(5)(b), the legal upheld of mask mandates in Washington State, and the transition of legal responsibilities between firehouse lawyers."
 volume: 20
 edition: 8
 issue: 8